About the Department

 In the last two Research Assessment Exercises (RAE) the Department was awarded the highest mark of 5*, and in the 2008 RAE the overall quality profile was 74% with 65% of the submission rated as world-leading or internationally excellent.
 Research Environment was rated at 100% and feedback states that the Department provides an exemplary research environment, in particular in the number of active research groups, the level and use of research income and the provisions for postgraduate students.
 The Department's 1996 and 2001 performance was exceeded on the new methods of assessment employed, so that in terms of 'Power Ratings', the Department is second to the Oxford Faculty of Philosophy in the country.
 The pass rate in all courses approaches 100%, and approximately 80% of successful doctoral students take posts in the field of HPS.

-Research seminars are held in the Department throughout the academic year.
+Research seminars are central to the Department's research culture.
 At the weekly departmental seminar, papers are given by invited speakers from across the field of history and philosophy of science and medicine.
 In addition, there are regular specialist seminars, reading groups and workshops on a variety of subjects.

 The Department is a major centre for teaching and research in History of Medicine.
 Expertise in this field covers an exceptionally wide range, from antiquity to the present, from the medieval universities to the postwar laboratory sciences, from anatomy to psychoanalysis.
 The Department's programme in history of medicine has been recognised by a strategic award from the Wellcome Trust.